dspec12/led-sports-score-ticker/README.md

 * Philly Scores API - API app that consumes ESPN APIs and returns formatted strings for major philly sports teams.

-* Scores Ticker - This script runs on a Raspberry Pi.
-It grabs a string from a http endpoint and writes to LED panels using [Henner Zeller RPi RGB LED Matrix.](https://github.com/hzeller/rpi-rgb-led-matrix/)
+* Ticker - This folder contains different tickers (python scripts) that run on a Raspberry Pi.
+It grabs strings from a http endpoint and writes to LED panels using [Henner Zeller RPi RGB LED Matrix.](https://github.com/hzeller/rpi-rgb-led-matrix/)